Angelo Bucci is Co-founder and Principal of spbr arquitetos based in São Paulo, Brazil.

 Angelo Bucci was recognized with honorary fellowship of the American Institute of Architects (AIA) in 2011 for his contribution to the profession.

 He received a LafargeHolcim Awards Silver in Latin America in 2008 for his project Low-energy university mediatheque in Rio de Janeiro, Brazil.

-Angelo Bucci was a member of the LafargeHolcim Awards jury for region Latin America (2011 and 2014); and Head of the LafargeHolcim Awards jury for Latin America (2017).
-He will be a member of the Global LafargeHolcim Awards jury in 2021.
+Angelo Bucci was a member of the LafargeHolcim Awards jury for Latin America (2011 & 2014); head of the LafargeHolcim Awards jury for Latin America (2017); and a member of the Global LafargeHolcim Awards jury (2021).